dessa-oss/Image-segmentation-tutorial/README.md

                        stream_job_logs=False)
 ```

 This script samples hyperparameters uniformly from pre-defined ranges, then submits jobs using those hyperparameters.
 For a script that exerts more control over the hyperparameter sampling, check the end of the tutorial.
-The job execution code is still coming from main.py; i.e. each experiment is submitted to and ran with the script.
+The job execution code is still coming from main.py; i.e. each experiment is submitted to and run with the script.

 In order to get this to work, a small modification needs to be made to main.py.
-In the code block where the hyperparameters are defined (indicated by the comment 'define hyperparameters'), we'll load the sampled hyperparameters instead of defining a fixed set of hyperparameters explictely.
+In the code block where the hyperparameters are defined (indicated by the comment 'define hyperparameters'), we'll load the sampled hyperparameters instead of defining a fixed set of hyperparameters explicitly.

 ```python
 # define hyperparameters: Replace hyper_params by foundations.load_parameters()